t73fde/sx/cmd/README.md

 Some symbols are bound to specific objects:

-* `root-env` is bound to the root environment, where most predefined functions are defined.
+* `root-binding` is bound to the root binding, where most predefined functions are defined.
-* `repl-env` is bound to the environment that is used in the shell.
-The root environment is a (possible indirect) parent environment.
+* `repl-binding` is bound to the binding that is used in the shell.
+The root binding is a (possible indirect) parent binding.
+* `UNDEFINED` is bound to the undefined value.

 When the shell starts, the content of the file "prelude.sxn" is evaluated before any input is read from the user (via the reader).